Bitl/RBXLegacy/README.md

 ========= CREATOR'S NOTE =========
 ----------------------------------

-NOTE: This is only the source code, Click the link below to download the latest version of the client.
+NOTE: This is only the source code.
+Click the link below to download the latest version of the client.

 4-5 days didn't go to waste, didn't it?